Welcome to Chenonceau Castle!

 Numerous artists took up residence during this period.
 The parties and events (balls, tilting at the ring, stag hunting) were never-ending and legend.

-As legal owner, Diane embarks on an expansion of Chenonceau.
-The castle is enlarged to span the river Cher.
+As legal owner, Diane embarks on an expansion of the castle.
+The main structure is enlarged to span the river Cher.

 King Henri II is fatally injured by Montgomery, the Captain of the Scottish guards, during a sporting event.
 His widow, the long simmering, Catherine de Medici, demands the chateau be returned to the crown upon his death.
 Diane is banished to Chaumont.
 Chenonceau remains a vibrant estate under Catherine de Medici’s rule.